 My Plastic Surgeon undid the tight surgical bra and The Cowboy and I saw my breasts for the first time.

 The look on the Cowboys face was not very reassuring and as I looked down I couldn’t help but laugh.
 I now had cliff boobs.
 A solid square top that tapered down to completely folded up and mashed in nipples and skin.
 There was a line of stitches under each breast and I could see the lines of the drains coiling under my skin.
 I knew that this was not going to be the final product so I wasn’t worried a bit.
 I trusted my doctor when he said everything looked fabulous and we could leave the hospital when we were ready.
-(Just wanted to add that mine looked so “cliff like” because of the way my pectoral muscles contracted over the implant, this is not usual.)
+(Just wanted to add that mine looked so “cliff like” because of the way my pectoral muscles contracted over the expanders, this is not usual.)

 They discharged us within the hour and The Cowboy and I stayed at a local hotel for the next day.
 Our surgeons wanted us to stay close by for the first 48 hours.
 I spent the next day dozing off and on and forcing myself to eat.
 I really had no appetite at all and am just now starting to feel hungry again.
 At one point I woke up and screamed as I saw CollegeBFF sitting on the couch where The Cowboy had last been.
 Apparenlty they had traded when I was asleep and I had no idea!